robertozanchi/linux-server-setup/README.md

 The deployed web application can be accessed at http://ec2-54-148-92-221.us-west-2.compute.amazonaws.com/.

-A web browser such as Google Chrome in "incognito" mode is recommended.
+The use of a web browser such as Google Chrome in "incognito" mode is recommended.

 ## Server login